lbenevento/bp_traits/README.md

-# Python regius genetic for Android
+# Python regius genetics for Android

 This is a library you can use if you are developing an app that requires Python regius (ball python) genetic related functions.